boyney123/awesome-eventbridge/README.md

 - [sls-test-tools](https://github.com/Theodo-UK/sls-test-tools) - Custom Jest Assertions for Serverless integration testing.
 Test your EventBridge integration with these awesome jest tools.
 Check if events are raised and the payloads of them.

+- [EventBridge Transformer](https://eventbridge-transformer.vercel.app) - An online tool that allows you to quickly generate input paths and input templates for EventBridge.
+Use your event as a starting point then interactive editors to generate your code.
+Also see example outputs and validate your input templates/paths.

 - [serverless-offline-eventbridge](https://github.com/rubenkaiser/serverless-offline-eventBridge) -  serverless offline plugin that enables eventBridge events

 - [Typebridge](https://github.com/fredericbarthelet/typebridge) - TypeScript toolbox for EventBridge.